Filaga-Pizza-in-Chelsea-Market

 Note: Emmy Squared offers vegetarian and gluten-free options.

 Are you in search of the crispiest, crunchiest pizza crust possible, loaded with fresh toppings and served with refreshing cocktails and ice-cold beer?
-Then look no further than Tappo, a reliably tasty spot in Chelsea for the best Manhattan pizza.
+Then look no further than Tappo, a reliably tasty spot in the Flatiron District for the best Manhattan pizza.

 Tappo has perfected their super-thin crust pies with densely-packed toppings like the Chickpotle pie (Marinara sauce & cheese, shredded chicken, housemade chipotle sauce, sautéed onions, fresh pineapple, cilantro) or the Tres Fuegos (Spicy marinara sauce, manchego cheese, sautéed shrimp, and spicy chorizo, cilantro).
 On the veggie side of things, Tappo has a fantastic variety of vegetable forward pies, like the Giardino (Marinara sauce & cheese, broccoli, fresh tomatoes, sweet red onions, roasted garlic, spinach) or El Greco (Marinara sauce & cheese, green bell peppers, feta cheese, fresh tomatoes, sweet red onions, kalamata olives).